spoonapps/docs/doc/deploy/ide/spoonide_deploy.md

 #### MSI Output

 MSI outputs simply wrap the portable container into an MSI package to add support for shell integrations such as file associations, Start Menu shortcuts and ProgIds.
-MSIs are a common deployment option for organizations that are using Admin Studio or for integrating with existing desktop management solutions.
+MSIs are a common deployment option for organizations that are using AdminStudio or for integrating with existing desktop management solutions.
 To build an MSI, go to the **Setup** section of the IDE, enter the MSI details and click **Build MSI**.